joshbegley/nyt-latest/README.md

 `Adam Aaronson’s puzzle will have you seeing double.`\
 https://nytimes.com/2021/12/26/crosswords/daily-puzzle-2021-12-27.html?searchResultPosition=7

-**Three college football bowl games are canceled because of virus cases.**\
+**Two college football bowl games are canceled because of virus cases.
+A third is in doubt.**\
-`The Fenway, Military and Sun Bowls were scrapped when teams didn’t have enough healthy players to take the field.`\
+`The Fenway and Military Bowls were scrapped when teams didn’t have enough healthy players to take the field.
+One team pulled out of the Sun Bowl.`\
 https://nytimes.com/2021/12/26/world/two-college-football-bowl-games-are-canceled-because-of-virus-cases.html?searchResultPosition=8

 **Using Journalism to Give Back**\